As soon as the words left his lips, Martin Drew Johnson regretted what he said.

 The answer?
 F–k no.

-In its ruling, released earlier this year, a Law Society “hearing panel on facts and determination” concluded that it’s never acceptable, under any circumstances, to hurl such vulgar language inside a courthouse.
+In its ruling, released in 2014, a Law Society “hearing panel on facts and determination” concluded that it’s never acceptable, under any circumstances, to hurl such vulgar language inside a courthouse.
 Although the legal profession “can sometimes be hostile, aggressive and fierce,” the panel wrote, Johnson “had an obligation to ignore any ‘provocation’ by the witness, ‘rise above the fray,’ and act with civility and integrity in a dignified and responsible way that lawyers are expected to act.”

 Just in case the decision isn’t clear enough, paragraph eight of the written reasons—a gem of Canadian jurisprudence—eliminates all reasonable doubt.